Tags: chromosome/chromatin; epigenetics; holism; plasticity/genome; transcription; transcription/transcription factors

 One of the current stories about the role of microRNAs in regulating gene expression points to a complexity almost beyond all hope of detailed understanding.
 Evidence suggests that just about any RNA in the human body can help to regulate any number of other RNAs, just as it in turn is regulated by them.
 This intertwining of fates is due not only to the competition for resources (an extremely abundant RNA, by monopolizing the available amino acids in a cell, can make it more difficult for other RNAs to be translated into protein), but also to the impact of microRNAs.
 Here’s one way it works:

-Let’s consider just two of the RNAs in the figure.
+One research group (Tay, Rinn and Pandolfi 2014) traced the relations among a small network of twelve ceRNAs, which included the RNAs, PTEN (derived from the PTEN gene) and PTENP1 (derived from the PTENP1 gene).
 PTEN, when translated, yields a protein that is, among other things, a tumor suppressor.
 (It also appears to facilitate cell migration, and to play a part in the adhesion of cells to each other.)
 PTENP1, on the other hand, is an RNA derived from a so-called “pseudogene”, assumed to result evolutionarily from a mutational duplication of the PTEN gene, followed by further mutations compromising its protein-coding function.
 Pseudogenes are one more example of those many DNA elements, once written off as nonfunctional “junk”, which are now being “caught in the act” playing important roles.

 In the present case, we know at least one role for PTENP1.
 Its RNA may be incapable of being translated into protein, but it nevertheless shares many microRNA binding sites with the PTEN RNA.
 By sequestering those microRNAs away from PTEN, PTENP1 allows the tumor-suppressor to be expressed at proper levels.
-If, on the other hand, the pseudogene becomes dysregulated for some reason, then microRNAs that would otherwise bind to PTENP1, end up instead binding to, and repressing, PTEN, which reduces its tumor-suppressing activity.
-It has in fact been shown that PTENP1 functioning is selectively lost in certain human cancers, consistent with its importance as a microRNA sponge.17
+If, on the other hand, the pseudogene becomes dysregulated for some reason so that PTENP1 is not produced, then microRNAs that would otherwise bind to PTENP1, end up instead binding to, and repressing, PTEN, which reduces its tumor-suppressing activity.
+It has in fact been shown that PTENP1 functioning is selectively lost in certain human cancers, consistent with its importance as a microRNA sponge.16

-And yet, the situation is actually much “worse” than is shown above.
+And yet, the situation is actually much “worse” than I have so far indicated.
 MicroRNAs can also regulate other microRNAs, whether by direct targeting or, indirectly, by targeting transcription factors or regulators of those other microRNAs.
 For example, one particular microRNA (known as miR-499) was shown not only to regulate target genes (via their mRNAs) in the usual way, but also altered the expression of 11 other miRNAs.
 These changes resulted in 969 down-regulated genes, only 7.8 percent of which were directly targeted by miR-499.
 In other words, “hundreds of genes may be altered in expression” via these indirect pathways radiating from a single microRNA (Hill and Tran 2021).

 Some epigenetic processes profoundly implicated in gene expression transform the DNA sequence itself.
 That is, they modify the nucleotide bases (“letters”) of the so-called “genetic code”.
 One of these processes, known as DNA methylation, is extremely important for gene regulation.